abledbody/QuickBin/README.md

 Serialization and deserialization are made to be mirror images of each other, so it's easy to see what you're doing, and make sure you serialize and deserialize your data the exact same way.
 The heavy focus on method chaining makes it easy to read, and quick to implement.

+You can find a detailed explanation of QuickBin's API in the [API Reference document](API%20Reference.md).

 ## Unity Installation
 To install QuickBin, go to the package manager, press the plus button in the top left, select `Add package by git URL...` and enter `https://github.com/abledbody/QuickBin.git`